getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 ## Solution Focus Area

-Contoso Electronics is continuously updating its product catalog and prices based on market trends and promotions.
+Contoso Electronics is continuously updating its product catalogue and prices based on market trends and promotions.
 However, the manual process of querying product information and updating prices in SAP systems is time-consuming and prone to human error.
 The goal is to